FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 </pre>

 # Running
-PNucl_DP_Efficient:
+LocalNucleusDP:
 <pre>
-java -Xmx12g -cp "bin":"lib/*" PNucl_DP_Efficient basename.w precision threshold
+java -Xmx12g -cp "bin":"lib/*" LocalNucleusDP basename.w precision threshold
 </pre>
 e.g.
 <pre>
-java -Xmx12g -cp "bin":"lib/*" PNucl_DP_Efficient Flickr-proc.w 16 0.1
+java -Xmx12g -cp "bin":"lib/*" LocalNucleusDP Flickr-proc.w 16 0.1
 </pre>
 (Change : to ; if you are on Windows)

 The result will be stored in a text file basename + "-" + eta + "-" + "finalsupp_DP_Modified.txt".
 The lines of the file are of the form u v w nucleuss_score, where a triangle is indicated by its vertices u,v,w and nucleuss_score is the nucleus score of the trainable.

-PNucl_CLT_BinoJava_DP_Efficient_RegularizedBeta:
+LocalNucleusAP:
 <pre>
-java -Xmx12g -cp "bin":"lib/*" PNucl_CLT_BinoJava_DP_Efficient_RegularizedBeta basename.w precision threshold
+java -Xmx12g -cp "bin":"lib/*" LocalNucleusAP basename.w precision threshold
 </pre>
 e.g.
 <pre>
-java -Xmx12g -cp "bin":"lib/*" PNucl_CLT_BinoJava_DP_Efficient_RegularizedBeta Flickr-proc.w 16 0.1
+java -Xmx12g -cp "bin":"lib/*" LocalNucleusAP Flickr-proc.w 16 0.1
 </pre>

 The result will be stored in a text file basename+"-"+eta+"-"+"finalsupp_MixApprox_Regularized_version1_Modified.txt".
 The lines of the file are of the form u v w app_nucleuss_score, where a triangle is indicated by its vertices u,v,w and app_nucleuss_score is the approximate value for nucleus score of the trainable.

-Weakly_Global_onSmallGraph_ForExperiments:
+WeaklyGlobalNucleus:
 <pre>
-java -Xmx12g -cp "bin":"lib/*" Weakly_Global_onSmallGraph_ForExperiments basename.w precision threshold numSamples
+java -Xmx12g -cp "bin":"lib/*" WeaklyGlobalNucleus basename.w precision threshold numSamples
 </pre>
 e.g.
 <pre>
-java -Xmx12g -cp "bin":"lib/*" Weakly_Global_onSmallGraph_ForExperiments Flickr-proc.w 16 0.1 200
+java -Xmx12g -cp "bin":"lib/*" WeaklyGlobalNucleus Flickr-proc.w 16 0.1 200
 </pre>
 The result will be stored in a text file "WGlobal-" + num_samples + "-" + basename + "-" + eta + "-.txt".
 The file contains all the weakly-global nuclei detected by the algorithm.

-Golbal_nuclei_Finding_onSmallGraph_ForExperiments:
+GlobalNucleus:
 <pre>
-java -Xmx12g -cp "bin":"lib/*" Golbal_nuclei_Finding_onSmallGraph_ForExperiments basename.w precision threshold numSamples
+java -Xmx12g -cp "bin":"lib/*" GlobalNucleus basename.w precision threshold numSamples
 </pre>
 e.g.
 <pre>
-java -Xmx12g -cp "bin":"lib/*" Golbal_nuclei_Finding_onSmallGraph_ForExperiments Flickr-proc.w 16 0.1 200
+java -Xmx12g -cp "bin":"lib/*" GlobalNucleus Flickr-proc.w 16 0.1 200
 </pre>
 The result will be stored in a text file String globalfile = "Global-"+num_samples + "-" +basename + "-" + eta + "-.txt".
 The file contains all the global nuclei detected by the algorithm.